AndreWohnsland/andrewohnsland.github.io/README.md

 - implement logging of post / put / delete requests (admin only level)
 - give the possibility to change admin credentials
 - improve styling for cards
-- adjust interest link keyword from Github to dependent on link